zixuan-hhot/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.5.1 - 11-14-18 =
+* Fixed: an issue with detecting the Wordfence status info
+* Fixed: an issue with loading UpdraftPlus existing backups
+* Fixed: the File Uploader extension issue with renaming special files
+* Fixed: an issue with syncing BackupBuddy data
+* Fixed: an issue with logging BackWPup backups
+* Fixed: an issue with detecting premium plugin updates
+* Added: new options for the MainWP Staging Extension
+* Added: multiple security enhancements
+* Updated: improved updating process

 = 3.5 - 9-27-18 =
 * Fixed: compatibility issues caused by the recent UpdraftPlus update